qodeone/uikitty-site/docs/pages/text.md

 ### Responsive

-UIkit provides a number of responsive alignment classes.
+UIkitty provides a number of responsive alignment classes.
 Basically, they work just like the usual alignment classes, except that they have suffixes that represent the breakpoint from which they come to effect.

 | Class                                                               | Description                                 |
 |---------------------------------------------------------------------|---------------------------------------------|